ApiLogicServer/Docs/docs/index.md

 &nbsp;

-That's all it take to create a system.
+That's all it takes to create a system.
 Note:

 * This is a ***high-level, business-oriented*** description of the system - not just the database, but the multi-table business logic too.
 ![Failure to Communicate](images/sample-ai/copilot/failure-to-communicate.png){: style="height:200px;width:280px"; align=right }